v-slava/dotrc/README.md

 customized to suit my needs.

 This is intended for my personal usage only.
-If you are looking for something usefull, you'd better look somewhere else.
+If you are looking for something useful, you'd better look somewhere else.